-- e) An assistant may be allowed to guide the athlete, but may not assist with the athlete's forward movement. - f) The athlete must touch the end of the pool with one or two hands to finish. - 4) Score: - a) The athlete will be timed from the starting whistle to when he/she touches the end of the pool. - g.
-15m Unassisted Swim This is a meaningful competition for athletes with lower ability levels. - 1) Equipment: - a) Floating lane markers - b) Stopwatches - c) Whistle - 2) Set-up: - a) There must be at least one observer for every two swimmers during competition. - b) Use floating lane markers. - c) Set the starting line 15m from the end of the pool in the shallow end. - d) Mark the lanes two meters apart. - 3) Rules: - a) Athletes swim the 15m without assistance.
-Coaches, lifeguards, officials and spectators are allowed to offer encouragement and direction to the swimmer, but only from outside the swimmer's lane. - b) Athlete must touch the end of the pool with any part of his/her body to finish the race. - c) Assistant starters may help the athletes maintain their positions at the start - d) Athlete stays in his/her designated lane for the entire race. - e) Assistants may walk in back of athletes for safety but may not assist or touch athletes. - f) Athletes are not allowed to use flotation devices. - 4) Score: - a) Athletes will be timed from the starting whistle to when they touch the end of the pool. - h.
-15 Meter Kick Board This is a meaningful competition for athletes with lower ability levels. - 1) Equipment: - a) Floating lane markers - b) Stopwatches - c) Whistle
+- 5) The legs or feet need not be at the same level, but no alternating movement is permitted.

+- At each turn the shoulders must be in the horizontal position.
+The touch shall be made with both hands simultaneously at, above, or below the water surface.
+Once a touch has been made, the swimmer may turn in any manner desired.
+Shoulders shall be in the horizontal position when the swimmer leaves the wall.

+- 7) At the finish, the touch shall be made with both hands simultaneously at, above, or below the water surface.
+Shoulders shall be in the horizontal position.

+- e.
+15m Unassisted Swim This is a meaningful competition for athletes with lower ability levels.

+- 1) Equipment:

+- a) Floating lane markers

+- b) Stopwatches

+- c) Whistle

+- 2) Set-up:

+- a) There must be at least one observer for every two swimmers during competition.

+- b) Use floating lane markers.

+- c) Set the starting line 15m from the end of the pool in the shallow end.

+- d) Mark the lanes two meters apart.

+- 3) Rules:

+- a) Athletes swim the 15m without assistance.
+Coaches, lifeguards, officials and spectators are allowed to offer encouragement and direction to the swimmer, but only from outside the swimmer's lane.

+- b) Athlete must touch the end of the pool with any part of his/her body to finish the race.

+- c) Assistant starters may help the athletes maintain their positions at the start line.

+- d) Athlete stays in his/her designated lane for the entire race.

+- e) Assistants may walk in back of athletes for safety but may not assist or touch athletes.

+- f) Athletes are not allowed to use flotation devices.

+- 4) Score:

+- a) Athletes will be timed from the starting whistle to when they touch the end of the pool.

+- f.
+15 Meter Kick Board This is a meaningful competition for athletes with lower ability levels.

+- 1) Equipment:

+- a) Floating lane markers

+- b) Stopwatches

+- c) Whistle

 - d) Kick boards permitted:

 - Length maximum length is 470 mm

 - Width maximum width is 330 mm

 - Thickness maximum thickness is 45 mm

 - Material a material that provides appropriate floatation

 - 2) Set-up:

-- a) There must be at least one observer for every two swimmers during competition.

-- b) Use floating lane markers.

-- c) Set the starting line 15m from the end of the pool in the shallow end.

-- d) Mark the lanes two meters apart.
+- a) There must be at least one observer for every two swimmers during competition. - b) Use floating lane markers. - c) Set the starting line 15m from the end of the pool in the shallow end. - d) Mark the lanes two meters apart.

-- 3) Rules:
+3) Rules:

-- b) Start the swimmer must be in the water with one hand placed touching the pool deck edge, or, with both hands holding the kick board with the swimmers back against the pool edge.

-- c) Race Both hands should remain on the kick board at all times.
+- b) Start the swimmer must be in the water with one hand placed touching the pool deck edge, or, with both hands holding the kick board with the swimmers back against the pool edge. - c) Race Both hands should remain on the kick board at all times.
 The swimmer may swim in a Prone or Supine position.
 Arm stroking is not permissible.
-Standing on the bottom of the pool for the purpose of resting is permissible but no walking or jumping is permitted,

-- d) Finish the finish will take place when the kick board touched the pool edge at the finish line, or when some part of the swimmers body touches the pool edge at the finish point.
+Standing on the bottom of the pool for the purpose of resting is permissible but no walking or jumping is permitted, - d) Finish the finish will take place when the kick board touched the pool edge at the finish line, or when some part of the swimmers body touches the pool edge at the finish point.
 The swimmer must have one hand on the board at the finish.

-- 4) Score:
+4) Score:

-- a) Athletes will be timed from the starting whistle to when they touch the end of the pool.

-- i.
-Assisted Swim This transitional event is intended for use by those athletes who are not ready to participate fully in the competition experience, but need to gain experience in the competition environment itself.
-In the case of athletics or swimming, examples of competition environment are: staging, the start gun or horn, spectator noise, volunteers, etc. Athletes registered in these transitional and non-advancing events are ineligible to register and participate in any other event or sport during the season.
-Host Regions will determine how these transitional events will be implemented during existing tournaments.
-Contact your host Region for details.